brikp/brikp.github.io/_posts/2021-12-06-Jigsaw-Puzzle-Generation.md

 # Intro
-Hi, I'm brikp and I'm going to show you how I'm generating randomized puzzle pieces at runtime in my Jigsaw puzzle game (title still pending ;)).
+Hi!
+I'm going to show you how I'm generating randomized puzzle pieces at runtime in my Jigsaw puzzle game (title still pending ;)).
 I'm using Godot engine, mono version (3.4 as of this post) with C#.

 This is my first devlog so it might be a bit rough.